If it’s on the radio or internet, it’s likely to be played in class but edited for age level. If taking an adult class, some music may not be edited.

-Lost and Found: UDE, High Hopes Sports and Afterschool, and the instructors are not responsible for Student’s lost, stolen or any damaged personal property.
+Lost and Found: UDE and the instructors are not responsible for a dancers lost, stolen or any damaged personal property.
 Any items found will be held for a period of not less than 30 days.

 Choreography: All class formats and choreography are the property of UDE and are not to be duplicated.

-- For your convenience, tables are provided outside of the class room.
+- For your convenience, benches and tables are provided outside of the classroom/studio.

-- Loitering and Soliciting are prohibited in and around the UDE or High Hopes property.
+- Loitering and Soliciting are prohibited in and around the UDE property.

 - UDE reserves the right to refuse service for any reason.

-- Observation of classes is not permitted inside of the studios.
-For your convenience, there are viewing windows provided into each studio in the lobby.
+- Observation of classes is not permitted inside of the studio without permission by instructor or studio owner.

 - No food, gum or open liquid containers are permitted in studios.